Propsowicz/huddle-landing-page-with-alternating-feature-blocks-master/README.md

 The document template was created as one of ```https://www.frontendmentor.io/``` challenges.
 The frontendmentor application shares assets to code webpage by yourself.

 This is one was one of my first frontend project done from scratch.
+Website is responsive.

 ## Demo